National state of emergency as Gabrielle wreaks havoc

 A national state of emergency has been declared as residents and emergency services scramble to understand the scale of the destruction left behind by Cyclone Gabrielle.

-As the cyclone moves south, residents of multiple Napier suburbs have been told to “evacuate immediately” and go to their nearest hill as flooding in Hawke’s Bay continues to worsen.
+As the cyclone moves south today, residents of multiple Napier suburbs have been told to “evacuate immediately” and go to their nearest hill as flooding in Hawke’s Bay continues to worsen.

 This comes after news a firefighter is missing and another is in a critical condition after being caught in a slip in Muriwai, one of the hardest-hit suburbs in Auckland.